cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/authentication.md

 {% callout type="warning" title="Do not disable all strategies" %}
 The internals of Workertown services require an authenticated user to be present within the context of a request to function.
-While you can set each `auth.<strategy>` to `false`, this isn't advised as you won't be able to call any of the service's non-public endpoints.
+While you can set each `auth.<strategy>` to `false` without setting an `authenticateRequest` function, this isn't advised as you won't be able to call any of the service's non-public endpoints.
 {% /callout %}